-Dry herb vaporizers aren't limited to just pot.
+Dry herb vaporizers aren't limited to just pot though.
 You can also vaporize other dry herbs like peppermint, lavender, and more; there's a huge number of herbal options out there.

 The Benefits of Using a Dry Herb Vaporizer

-Vaporizers are also more efficient with herb, getting you more bang for your buck.
-And as you'll see, they also deplete your supply more slowly.
+Dry herb vaporizers are also more efficient with herb, getting you more bang for your buck.
+They’ll deplete your supply more slowly.

-They produce way less smell than joints, and the odor doesn't linger the way marijuana smoke will.
-So overall, it's easier to be discreet when using them.
-The flavor of the strain will also come through more clearly, making your sessions more fun and delicious.
+Vapes produce way less odor than joints, and the smell doesn't linger the way marijuana smoke does.
+It's much easier to be discreet when using them.
+The flavor of the strain also comes through more clearly, because it’s not combined with the smell of smoke.

-Obviously there's a bit more hardware involved with dry herb vaping compared with combustion: smoking a joint is free, if you already have rolling papers and a lighter.
-Is shelling out for one of these newfangled weed vaporizers worth the price?
+Smoking a joint is cheap: you just need rolling papers and a lighter.
+Is shelling out for a weed vaporizer really worth the price?

 Stronger sessions, herbal savings

 When you smoke a joint, many of the active ingredients are destroyed before they get a chance to be inhaled.
-Vaporizers don't burn the herb, so you're able to get far more of the active ingredients when vaping.
+Dry herb vaporizers don't burn the herb, so you're able to get a lot more of the active ingredients when vaping.

-Just imagine how much further your herb will go if you needed 40% less of it for the same effects each session.
+Just imagine how much further your herb will go, if you need 40% less of it for the same effects each session.

-The leftover dry herbs from vaping can be saved and used in recipes and other things as "ABV ", or "already been vaped" bud.
-They'll look a little brownish and toasted at this point.
-Because the material hasn't been burnt, it'll still have some potency left in it, and the flavor won't be bad.
+The leftover dry herbs from vaping can be saved and used in recipes and other things as "AVB", or "already vaped bud".
+This vaporized weed looks a little brownish and toasted.
+Because the material hasn't been burnt, it'll still have some potency left in it.

-So you can get an extra round of fun out of your herb, making a dry herb vaporizer that much more efficient.
-Although it costs quite a bit more than rolling papers and a lighter, the cost savings on herb will quickly add up.
+So you can get an extra round of fun out of your herb, making a dry herb vape that much more efficient.
+The savings on cannabis costs will quickly add up.

 Vaporizers come in many different shapes and sizes.
-Each style works a little differently, and the options can be a little overwhelming if you're exploring vapes for the first time.
+Each style works a little differently, and the options can be a little overwhelming if you're exploring vaporizing weed for the first time.

 Vaporizers use two different methods to heat up herbs: conduction and convection heating.

-Conduction heating works by transferring heat through direct contact with a hot surface.
-The vaporizer bowl usually sits right on top of a heating element, and as the element heats up, so does the chamber.
-Then vapor is released from the herb once it gets hot enough.
+Conduction heating works through direct contact with a hot surface.
+The vaporizer bowl usually sits right on top of a heating element.
+As the element heats up, so does the chamber.

 Convection heating is similar, but a little more roundabout.
-In a convection vape, the element will heat air, and then the hot air will flow throughout the chamber, warming the herb inside and releasing vapor.
-And then you pull on the mouthpiece and breathe in that sweet vapor.
+In a convection vaporizer, the element will heat air, and then the hot air will flow throughout the chamber, warming the herb inside and releasing vapor.
+And then you pull on the mouthpiece and breathe in the vapor.

 Desktop vs. portable dry herb vaporizers

 Desktop vapes are designed to be used when you're at home.
-They’re big, and often lack a battery and need to plug into a wall outlet.
-They tend to use convection heating, and the price for a high-end desktop vape can be steep.
+They’re big, lack a battery, and need to plug into a wall outlet.
+They tend to use convection heating, and the price for a high-end desktop dry herb vaporizer can be high.

-Desktop vaporizers might not be versatile, but they can be awesome as home units.
-Some models have larger bowls, making it easier to load a lot of herb in for a bigger session, or for sharing with friends.
+Desktop vaporizers aren't versatile, but they can be awesome as home units.
+And many desktop dry herb vaporizers have larger bowls, making it easier to enjoy a bigger session, or for sharing with friends.

 How Do You Use a Dry Herb Vaporizer?

-Using a vaporizer is a simple process.
+Using a vaporizer is simple.
 First, use a grinder to grind your herb.
 For conduction vapes, you want the herbs to be pretty finely ground.
 Convection vapes can be a little leafier.

 Then load the herbs into the heating chamber or oven.
 Tamp them down slightly so that it's a bit densely packed, but not super-tight, or you'll block airflow.
 Make sure not to overfill it.
 Now close the heating chamber and turn on the vape, then select a temperature.

-There's no one single best temperature for vaping - it's a matter of personal preference, and you'll discover what you like best after you've had some experience with your vape.
+There's no one right temperature for vaping - it's a matter of personal preference, and you'll discover what you like best after you've had some experience with your vape.

-The more you turn it up, the more active ingredients you'll vaporize.
-But the flavor will change at higher temperatures, and your overall experience.
+The more you turn up the vape, the more active ingredients you'll vaporize.
+But the flavor will change at higher temperatures, and your overall experience might become more intense.

 You can also gradually turn up the temperature during your session.
 This way, you'll experience the fullest flavor at the beginning, but also release the maximum amount of THC and/or CBD.

 Wait for the vape to heat to the target temperature.
-The heat up time will vary depending on your vape, some are fast and others are agonizingly slow.
+The heat up time will vary depending on your vape, some are fast and others are slow, which can get annoying.
 Then place your lips on the mouthpiece and inhale the hot air at a slow, steady pace.